 After The American Rodeo's successful first run in 2014, the worlds top rodeo athletes are headed back to Arlington, Texas to take part in what has now been tagged as the "The Worlds Richest Rodeo".
 The semifinals will wrap at the end of February (20-22) just 30 minutes away at Cowtown Coliseum in Fort Worth to finalized the American Rodeo qualifiers.
-The 2015 American Rodeo will get things started on Sunday, March 1 pitting the qualifiers in a rodeo finals competition worth more than any other in the country.
+The 2017 American Rodeo will take place on February 19.

 The American Rodeo at AT&T Stadium Address: One AT&T Way, Arlington, Texas, 76011

-The American Rodeo will kick off it's inaugural championship event at the AT&T Stadium, home of the Dallas Cowboys, in Arlington, Texas.
+The American Rodeo takes place at the AT&T Stadium, home of the Dallas Cowboys, in Arlington, Texas.
 Jerry Jones wanted only the biggest and best rodeo around to be hosted at the AT&T Stadium and it would appear that's just what he is getting with The American Rodeo.
 AT&T Stadium sits close to 100,000 guests with standing room capabilities to ensure every rodeo fan has a spot at the newest event on the docket.

 The American Rodeo Event Guide